 We have unrivalled experience in the North East advising on this complex area.
 We have acted for State bodies granting aid, potential aid recipients and third party objectors.
 We are able to use the flexibility of the rules and our knowledge of procedure and risk to provide innovative solutions which deliver the outcomes you need.

-Our lawyers work closely with granting bodies, central and local Government and third sector bodies including the Local Enterprise Partnerships.
+Our lawyers also work closely with granting bodies, central and local Government and third sector bodies including the Local Enterprise Partnerships.
 Whether you need a State aid assessment to obtain grant funding, are concerned that you are being treated unfairly by Government or believe that one of your competitors has received an unfair advantage, our lawyers are keen to talk to you and will be well placed to assist.

-- advising British Business Bank on the implementation of Enterprise Finance Guarantee Schemes worth an estimated £7 billion
+- British Business Bank on the implementation of Enterprise Finance Guarantee Schemes worth an estimated £7 billion

 - Newcastle Science Central and North Tyneside Neptune

 - Objectors to State aid in relation to numerous regional airports